My ultimate list of vegetarian restaurants in Tokyo!

 Okonomiyaki is sometimes called a Japanese pancake or pizza – but it’s not really that much like either, apart from being round and flat!
 It’s made of shredded cabbage with batter and toppings, with delicious dark sauce and mayonnaise.
 (Much better than it sounds!).
 Okonomiyaki is one of my favourite Japanese dishes – I can never understand why it’s not more well-known over here, because the flavours definitely appeal to a western palate.

 If there isn’t a vegetarian option on the menu, most restaurants can make one if you ask nicely.
 I’d recommend anything with cheese!
 In the worst case, at restaurants where you make your own at the table you can choose which ingredients to pick out and which to include.
-Leave off the katsuoboshi (fish flakes).
+Katsuoboshi (fish flakes) are often sprinkled on top, so watch out for them!

 NOTE: There’s a chance the batter may contain dashi (fish stock).
-To me, the batter doesn’t taste of fish or dashi at all – and in a country where it’s difficult enough to find somewhere to eat at all, I’m ok with that.
-However if you’d rather not, look for a restaurant that offers guaranteed vegetarian batter, like Sakuratei in Harajuku,
+To me, the batter doesn’t taste of fish or dashi at all (and I would definitely notice if it did!) – so it’s up to you whether you’re ok with that.
+If you’d rather not, look for a restaurant that offers guaranteed vegetarian batter, like Sakuratei in Harajuku or OKO in Osaka.

 Okonomiyaki at MyLord